Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Introduction

 \section{Introduction}

 In the last decade, we have seen a great success of the applications of the Schur process in probability and other related fields.
-Okounkov \cite{O01} introduced the Schur measure.
-Later, Okounkov and Reshetikhin \cite{OR03} generalized it to the Schur process.
-Schur processes have been proved useful in number of different occasions, including, harmonic analysis of infinite symmetric group \cite{BO03}, Fredholm determinant formula for Toeplitz determinants \cite{BO00}, relative Gromov-Witten theory of the Riemann sphere $\mathbb{P}^1$ \cite{O03}, random domino tilings of the Aztec diamond \cite{Bor11,BBBC14}, polynuclear growth processes \cite{KurtJ03}, anisotric random growth models in $2+1$ dimensions \cite{BorFer14Aniso} etc. See \cite{BorGorLec} and the reference therein for other applications of the Schur process.
-Later, Borodin and Corwin \cite{BorodinCorwinMac} further extended the scope by introducing the Macdonald processes where the underlying measure is defined using the Macdoanld $(q,t)$-polynomials \cite{Mac15}.
-Macdonald processes have been applied in computing the asymptotics of the one-point marginals of O'Connell-Yor semi-discrete directed polymers \cite[Chapter~5]{BorodinCorwinMac}, \cite{BCF14}; log-gamma discrete directed polymer \cite[Chapter~5]{BorodinCorwinMac}, \cite{BCR13}; Kardar-Parisi-Zhang/ stochastic heat equation \cite{BCF14}; q-TASEP \cite{BorodinCorwinMac}, \cite{BCS14}, \cite{BC15}; q-PushTASEP \cite{BorPet16}, \cite{CorPet15}; in showing the Gaussian free field fluctuations in $\beta$ Jacobi corner process \cite{BorGor15} and in constructing a multilevel version of the Dyson Brownian motion \cite{GS15}.
-We refer to \cite{CorwinICM} for the discussion on many other aspects of the Macdonald processes.
+Okounkov~\cite{O01} introduced the Schur measure.
+Later, Okounkov and Reshetikhin~\cite{OR03} generalized it to the Schur process.
+Schur process have been proved useful in number of different occasions, including, harmonic analysis of infinite symmetric group~\cite{BO03}, Fredholm determinant formula for Toeplitz determinants~\cite{BO00}, relative Gromov--Witten theory of the Riemann sphere $\mathbb{P}^1$~\cite{O03}, random domino tilings of the Aztec diamond~\cite{BBBC14, Bor11}, poly\-nuclear growth processes~\cite{KurtJ03}, anisotropic random growth models in $2+1$ dimensions~\cite{BorFer14Aniso} etc. See~\cite{BorGorLec} and the reference therein for other applications of the Schur process.
+Later, Borodin and Corwin~\cite{BorodinCorwinMac} further extended the scope by introducing the Macdonald processes where the underlying measure is defined using the Macdoanld $(q,t)$-polynomials~\cite{Mac15}.
+Macdonald processes have been applied in computing the asymptotics of the one-point marginals of O'Connell--Yor semi-discrete directed polymers \cite[Chapter~5]{BorodinCorwinMac}, \cite{BCF14}; log-gamma discrete directed polymer \cite[Chapter~5]{BorodinCorwinMac}, \cite{BCR13}; Kardar--Parisi--Zhang and stochastic heat equation~\cite{BCF14}; $q$-TASEP \cite{BorodinCorwinMac,BC15,BCS14}; $q$-PushTASEP \cite{BorPet16, CorPet15}; in showing the Gaussian free field fluctuations in $\beta$ Jacobi corner process~\cite{BorGor15} and in constructing a multilevel version of the Dyson Brownian motion~\cite{GS15}.
+We refer to~\cite{CorwinICM} for the discussion on many other aspects of the Macdonald processes.